kenhkan/noflo-pgorm/README.md

     ENDGROUP: 'things_type_1'

 And just like 'Read', 'Write' assumes the primary key to be 'id'.
-Pass another primary key to the 'ID' port of 'Write' to change it.
+Pass another primary key to the 'PKEY' port of 'Write' to change it.

 Higher Level API